 Limited releases occur as part of an exchange with a private company to avert a crisis.
 The SPR can release oil if it has received more than it lent out.
 Here's a summary of when the oil has been released.

-2006 - The SPR loaned 750,000 barrels to local refineries when the Calcasieu Ship Channnel was closed from an oil spill, and 767,000 barrels when the Sabine Neches channel was closed due to a barge accident.
+- 2006 - The SPR loaned 750,000 barrels to local refineries when the Calcasieu Ship Channel was closed from an oil spill, and 767,000 barrels when the Sabine Neches channel was closed due to a barge accident.
 Both loans were repaid later that year.

-2018 - On February 9, Congress agreed to release 100 million barrels as part of the 2018 budget agreement.
+- 2018 - On February 9, Congress agreed to release 100 million barrels as part of the 2018 budget agreement.
 It will release 15 percent of the Reserve's total between 2022 and 2027.
-The proceeds will help fund the government.
+The proceeds will help fund management of the Reserve.